steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.1.0/IComponentHandler2.md

 //--------------------------------------
 // we are in the editcontroller...
 // in case of multiple switch buttons (with associated ParamID 1 and 3)
-// on mouse down :
+// on mouse down:
 hostHandler2->startGroupEdit ();
 hostHandler->beginEdit (1);
 hostHandler->beginEdit (3);
 hostHandler->performEdit (1, 1.0);
 hostHandler->performEdit (3, 0.0); // the opposite of paramID 1 for example
 //....
-// on mouse up :
+// on mouse up:
 hostHandler->endEdit (1);
 hostHandler->endEdit (3);
 hostHandler2->finishGroupEdit ();